alchemyplatform/rundler/docs/architecture/pool.md

 2. Simulate the UO via a `debug_traceCall` as per the [ERC-4337 spec](https://eips.ethereum.org/EIPS/eip-4337#simulation).

 If violations are found, the UO is rejected.
 Else, the UO is added to the pool.
+We only accept User Operations into the pool if the `validUntil` field has over 60 seconds to expire from the time of entry or the `validAfter` field is before the time of entry.

 ### Tracer